nateminty/WhatILike/README.md

-# WhatILike
+# WhatILike Database
-WhatILike database project
+WhatILike database project written by Nate Mintz

+*WIL* is a database of people's names and their favorite things.
+I used famous people to initially fill up the DB, but you can just delete the contents of **til.txt** to empty the DB.

 *See til.txt for database*